brianweber13/mission-tracker/README.md

   - python/Django backend using postgreSQL
   - JQuery and Bootstrap frontend

-react-native-app is not currently used.
-There will eventually be a mobile app

 How to Set Up:
   - Install python3
   - Install postgres